Moo-hi/regular-clock/README.md

 # Overview
+NOTE: This was one of the first programs I ever wrote, therefore the code is terrible.

  A digital clock with alarm functionality.
 Designed for Atmel ATmega328P microchip, software written in C.

  User manuals: [ENG](/resources/Instruction_manuals/User_manual.pdf) [FI](/resources/Instruction_manuals/Käyttöohje.pdf)